Suspended Gabon youth coach denies male rape claims

 Eyi, who failed to respond to the British newspaper's questions, has denied any wrongdoing.

 "I am only a victim of my skills," Eyi told BBC Sport Africa.
-"I have been coaching youths since 1990 and I have never before been in a court or a police station."
+"I have been coaching youths since 1990 and I have never before been in a court or a police station.

 "It does not please anyone each time I have a national team or club, and as soon as results are good, things are invented to profit from my work and leaders indiscriminately sack me.
-It is often later they realise their mistakes."
+It is often later they realise their mistakes.

 "I sleep peacefully because I don't blame myself for anything."